OnkarWaman/Contactless-Distance-Measurement-System/README.md

 4) Then that distance is displayed on lcd display

-This is overview of project
+This is the overview of project